Bird feeders for small birds

 Blackbirds are tricky as they’re bigger than many of the smaller birds we love to see in our gardens.
 Blackbirds are unlikely to feed from hanging feeders, as they prefer the ground.
 Pigeons also feed on the ground, so both species can often be in competition for food that you put out.

 Magpies are quite big birds and extremely clever and adaptable.
-They’re entertaining to watch but if you’re having trouble with them eating all your bird food or damaging bird feeders you can buy solutions from RSPB Shop.
+They’re entertaining to watch but if you’re having trouble with them eating all your bird food or damaging bird feeders you can buy solutions such as the Medusa bird feeder defender from RSPB Shop.

 Magpies can be your friend, though, as they will eat harmful insects and rodents.